Yinghao-Li/MUBen/README.md

 ## 2. REQUIREMENTS

 Please find the required packages in `requirements.txt`.
-Our code is developed with `Python 3.10` and may not work with Python versions earlier than `3.9`.
+Our code is developed with `Python 3.10` and does not work with Python versions earlier than `3.9`.
 It is recommended to create a new `conda` environment with

 ```bash